grv-keshri/grv-keshri/README.md

 I'm a passionate Data & Analytics Engineer focused on building scalable, cloud-native pipelines and transforming raw data into business value.
 I thrive at the intersection of data, automation, and insights — with proven impact in industries from local government to enterprise tech.

-- 🔧 Specializing in ETL pipelines, ADF, PySpark, Power BI
+- 🔧 Specialising in ETL pipelines, ADF, PySpark, Power BI
 - 🌐 Strong cloud experience: Azure, Snowflake, Databricks
 - 🧪 Fast in solving data problems, adapting to new tech, and enabling decision-making through data